Blackened Catfish with Crawfish Etouffee

 Step 10.
 Add your seasonings and stir to combine.

 Step 11.
-Bring your mixture to a boil, then reduce the heat to a medium.
+Bring your mixture to a boil, then reduce the heat to medium.

 Step 12.
 Cover and allow to simmer for 15 minutes.